nehakadam/CalenStyle/README.md

 CalenStyle is a responsive jQuery drag & drop event calendar library for web & mobile.
 CalenStyle has 10+ customizable themes including specially designed themes for mobile OS (Android, iOS & Windows).

 ## Where can I use CalenStyle?
+You can use CalenStyle in your
+- Web Applications
+- Mobile Websites
-You can use CalenStyle in your Web Applications, Mobile Websites, in Native Mobile Applications using Webview, in Hybrid Mobile Applications created using Phonegap, Titanium etc.
+- Native Mobile Applications using Webview
+- Hybrid Mobile Applications created using Phonegap, Titanium etc.

 ## Design Themes
 CalenStyle includes many design themes for representing events in colorful & informative manner.
 Themes were designed specifically targeting small screen or viewing area, eg mobile devices or a small section on a web page.
 But they work equally well on large screens.
 Few theme examples are shown below: